Sleeping with the Enemy: Box office

 The film's opening ended Home Alone's twelve week run atop the box office.
 By the end of its run, the film had grossed $101,599,005 in the domestic box office; with an international total of $73,400,000, the film's worldwide gross was $174,999,005; based on a $19 million budget, the film was a box office success.
 The film was released in the United Kingdom on April 12, 1991, and opened on #2, behind Highlander II: The Quickening.
 The next week, the film remained in the same position.

 Soundtrack

 The original music for the film was composed and conducted by Jerry Goldsmith.
 Columbia Records released an album concurrently with the film containing just over 38 minutes of score plus the Van Morrison song "Brown Eyed Girl".
 In 2011, La-La Land Records issued a limited edition album of 3500 copies expanding Goldsmith's score (but omitting the song).

 Home media

-The film reached #1 in the rental charts in September 1991.
+The film reached #1 in the rental charts in September 1991, and ended up as the ninth most rented movie that year in the United States.
 It was released on LaserDisc in Australia, the United States, United Kingdom and Japan by Fox Video in 1991.
 It also received various releases on VHS, was released on DVD on 2 September 2003, and subsequently entered the market of Blu-ray in June 2011.
-As of October 2020, it still hasn't been released on 4K.
+As of August 2023, it still hasn't been released on 4K.